Interurban: Decline in North America

-The fortunes of the industry in The US and Canada declined during World War I, particularly into the early 1920s.
+The fortunes of the industry in the US and Canada declined during World War I, particularly into the early 1920s.
 In 1919 President Woodrow Wilson created the Federal Electric Railways Commission to investigate the financial problems of the industry.
 The commission submitted its final report to the President in 1920.
 The commission's report focused on financial management problems and external economic pressures on the industry, and recommended against introducing public financing for the interurban industry.
 One of the commission's consultants, however, published an independent report stating that private ownership of electric railways had been a failure, and only public ownership would keep the interurbans in business.

 Many interurbans had been hastily constructed without realistic projections of income and expenses.
 They were initially financed by issuing stock and selling bonds.
 The sale of these financial instruments was often local with salesmen going door to door aggressively pushing this new and exciting "it can't fail" form of transportation.
 But many of those interurbans did fail, and often quickly.
 They had poor cash flow from the outset and struggled to raise essential further capital.
 Interurbans were very vulnerable to acts of nature damaging track and bridges, particularly in the Midwestern United States where flooding was common.
 Receivership was a common fate when the interurban company could not pay its payroll and other debts, so state courts took over and allowed continued operation while suspending the company's obligation to pay interest on its bonds.
 In addition, the interurban honeymoon period with the municipalities of 1895–1910 was over.

 The large and heavy interurbans, some weighing as much as 65 tons, caused damage to city streets which led to endless disputes over who should bear the repair costs.
-The rise of automobile traffic in the middle 1920s aggravated those trends.
-As the interurban companies struggled financially they faced rising competition from cars and trucks on newly paved streets and highways, while municipalities sought to alleviate traffic congestion by removing interurbans from city streets.
+The rise of private automobile traffic in the middle 1920s aggravated such trends.
+As the interurban companies struggled financially, they faced rising competition from cars and trucks on newly paved streets and highways, while municipalities sought to alleviate traffic congestion by removing interurbans from city streets.
 Some companies exited the passenger business altogether to focus on freight, while others sought to buttress their finances by selling surplus electricity in local communities.
-Several interurbans which attempted to exit the rail business altogether ran afoul of state commissions which required that trains remain running "for the public good," even at a loss.
+Several interurbans that attempted to exit the rail business altogether ran afoul of state commissions which required that trains remain running "for the public good", even at a loss.